Introduction

 The Olympic Future

-“Go and see the area now so that you can compare it later,” said Mayor of London Ken Livingstone in Singapore in 2005 on the day when London won its bid to stage the 2012 Olympic Games.
-When the Lee Valley will hosts the Olympic Games in 2012 there will be canoeing at Hoddesdon whilst the Millennium Dome, opposite the River Lea’s mouth, will become a sports stadium.
-But the main events will be in the 500 acre Olympic Park which is being slowly developed between Hackney Wick and Bow.
-British Waterways hopes that construction materials can be moved into the heart of the Olympic zone by water saving around 250 trips a day on London roads.
-This updated guide includes a section devoted to a walking route around the Olympic Park.
+‘Go and see the area now so that you can compare it later,’ said Mayor of London Ken Livingstone in Singapore in 2005 on the day when London won its bid to stage the 2012 Olympic Games.
+When the Lea Valley hosted the Olympic Games in 2012 there was canoeing at Waltham Abbey whilst the Millennium Dome, the O2 opposite the River Lea’s mouth, become a sports stadium.
+But the main events were in the 500 acre Olympic Park between Hackney Wick and Bow.
+Construction materials were moved into the heart of the Olympic zone by water saving around 250 trips a day on London roads.
+This updated guide includes a section devoted to a walking route around the Queen Elizabeth Olympic Park.

 Changes